Rules & Regulations

 - East Meadow Oval

 - Kerbs Boathouse Plaza

 - the Ramble

 - Other areas where signs requiring dogs to be leashed are posted

-Smoking is prohibited in Central Park and all NYC parks.
+Smoking is not permitted in Central Park.
 This includes the use of electronic cigarettes.
-Visit NYC Department of Parks and Recreation for more information.
+Learn more >

 We've gathered information to answer your frequently asked questions about Central Park and the Conservancy.
 Learn More >